uaesivakumar/uaesivakumar/README.md

 ## 🚀 Featured Projects
 Here are a few highlights from my recent work:
-- **UPR – Universal People Radar:** A sophisticated AI platform that provides personalized communication assistance across languages and domains.
+- **UPR:** A sophisticated AI platform that provides personalized communication assistance across languages and domains.
 It integrates LLMs, retrieval augmented generation, and dynamic memory to deliver contextually relevant responses.
 - **WhatsApp Smart Agents:** Intelligent bots that automate customer interactions, performing tasks such as account queries, transaction summaries and general inquiries over WhatsApp with bank‑grade security.
 - **Multitenant AI Bot:** A scalable bot framework that serves multiple tenants with individualized knowledge bases, enabling businesses to deploy conversational assistants quickly.